The Pavilion at Camp McCarthy with campfire ring and epic views

 Details

-Backcountry Glamping in Wrangell-St. Elias
+Luxury camping in Wrangell-St. Elias National Park

 Camp McCarthy sits on 10 acres along the Kennicott River, just two miles from the footbridge to McCarthy and Kennicott.
 Four private canvas tents on raised platforms offer a comfortable basecamp for exploring America's largest national park.